AliZagham1/toyota_2025/toyota_project/README.md

 Create a `.env.local` file with the following (replace with your actual keys):

 \`\`\`
-# Optional: Gemini API for AI search
+# Required: Gemini API for AI-powered prompt search
 GEMINI_API_KEY=your_gemini_key_here

 # Optional: Cars API for real-time data